roteJacke/aab/README.md

 # aab
-python3.6 Tkinter 2d RPG similar to Mount&amp;Blade
+python3.6 Tkinter 2d RPG similar to Mount&amp;Blade (without the battles!)

 It is a 2d RPG similar to Mount&Blade without the battle.
 The player might spend most of their time reading dialogs, like SunlessSea.
 The deadline of making a functional & playable game is August 14 2018.